carbon-language/carbon-lang/clang/docs/SourceBasedCodeCoverage.rst

     |      4|    1|}
     ------------------

-It's possible to generate a file-level summary of coverage statistics (instead of a line-oriented report) with:
+To generate a file-level summary of coverage statistics instead of a line-oriented report, try:

 .. code-block:: console